FRAN ORTIZ represented everything that was good about the old San Francisco Examiner and, for that matter, the old newspaper business itself.

 In 1997, clouds billow over hills of Wildcat Canyon.

 Pensive portraits of San Francisco 49ers quarterback Joe Montana, singer Peggy Lee, photographer Richard Avedon and opera star Luciano Pavarotti share a stillness that makes the viewer feel very much alone with them.
+In her eloquent obituary in the Chronicle, she talked to Fran's colleagues and friends.

 “He was probably the person I admired most in journalism,” said Larry D. Hatfield, the retired reporter and rewriteman.
 “Not just for his talent but for who he was.”